mykolav/coollang-2020-fs/README.md

 # The Cool 2020 language compiler implemented in F#

-# Work in progress

-The compiler can successfully build a Windows excecutable out of every [sample program](./src/Tests/CoolPrograms/Runtime).

-Generational garbage collection is planned for some time in the future, but doesn't exist at the moment.
-As a result we never free allocated memory.

-Linux support is planned.

 # Cool 2020

 Cool 2020 is a subset of Scala with minor incompatibilities.